edufolly/flutter_bluetooth_serial/example/README.md

 If you xperiencing problems with your terminal (some `term_exitfunc` of `picocom` errors), you should try saving good terminal settings (`stty --save > someFile`) and loading them after picocom exits (adding ``; stty `cat someFile` `` to the second command of 3. should do the thing).

 You can also use the descriptor (`/dev/rfcomm0`) in other way, not necessarily to run interactive terminal on it, in order to chat.
 It can be used in various ways, providing more automation and/or abstraction.

+### Background monitor example

+For testing multiple connections there were created background data collector, which connects to Arduino controller equiped with `HC-05` Bluetooth interface, 2 `DS18B20` termometers and water pH level meter.
+There are very nice graphs to displaying the recieved data.

+The example uses Celsius degree, which was chosen because it utilizes standard conditions of water freezing and ice melting points instead of just rolling a dice over periodic table of elements like a Fahrenheit do...

+Project of the Arduino side could be found in `/arduino` folder, but there is a note: **the code is prepared for testing in certain environment** and will not work without its hardware side (termometers, pH meter).
+If you can alter the real termometer code for example for random data generator or your own inputs.